HorizenLabs/zkverify-docs/docs/09-polygon_cdk_installation.md

 docker build -t zkevm-node:latest .
 ```

-- Go into the test folder and copy the file  test.genesis.confing.json generated in the above steps into the config folder.
+- Go into the test folder and copy the file  `test.genesis.confing.json` generated in the above steps into the config folder.
-- Run the following script with the Aggregator private key and the Sequencer private key used in the smart contract deployment and store the result in the corresponding file aggregator.keystore and sequencer.keystore.
+- Run the following script with the Aggregator private key and the Sequencer private key used in the smart contract deployment and store the result in the corresponding file `aggregator.keystore` and `sequencer.keystore`.

 ```
 const ethers = require("ethers");